 Ribraj: I really don’t understand what happens between other couples.
 I don’t know if they don’t talk to each other or they just make a big deal out of some small issues.
 I have no idea why other couples fight.
 I cannot relate to it since I have never experienced that in my relationship.

-Pramila and Ribraj have been able to set a very good example of the perfect couple by sharing their story with us – a story that exemplifies that life is full of complications and hardships, but when a couple have found an unwavering devotion and trust for each other, then anything is possible.
-When we heard Pramila and Ribraj’s story, one that has lasted 17 years with hardly a cross word between them, we knew we had found the winners of ‘The Most Understanding Couple’ competition.
+Pramila and Ribraj truly exemplify what it means to be a perfect couple.
+Their story illustrates that unwavering devotion and trust can overcome the many complications and hardships in life.
+When we heard the story of Pramila and Ribraj’s relationship that has lasted 17 years with hardly a cross word between them, we knew we had found the winners of ‘The Most Understanding Couple’ competition.
 Congratulations to them both and may their love continue to grow and inspire others!

-If you want to share your story of being an understanding couple or you have any comments about what Pramila and Ribraj have to say then please send us your comments either via facebook https://www.facebook.com/ChangeStartsAtHome, our website https://change-starts-at-home.com/ or our twitter account @changestartsww
+If you want to share your story of being an understanding couple or you have any comments about what Pramila and Ribraj have to say then please send us your comments either via Facebook or our Twitter.

 The Samajhdari Radio Program is part of the Change Starts at Home project, which is designed, developed and implemented in Nepal by Equal Access International.
 The project is funded by What Works to Prevent Violence Against Women, a DFID funded global programme to prevent violence against women and girls.